nham/wabbo/aa_trees.md

         Black
     }

-These type definitions mirror much of the discussion above:
+These type definitions match much of the discussion above:

  - a node is either a leaf or is internal
  - leaves have no data (no children, no key or values)
  - internal nodes have a color, a key, a value, and pointers to its child nodes.

 This definition meshes with rules 1-3, but we must ensure that the other rules are obeyed as well.
-It turns out that that the above definition is not so easy to work with, however, so rather than explicitly modeling the color of each node, it is both sufficient and convenient to use the level property instead.
+However, it turns out that that the above definition is not so easy to work with, so rather than explicitly modeling the color of each node, it is both sufficient and convenient to use the level property instead.
 Also, since leaf nodes have a level of zero by definition, we no longer need to distinguish between leaf and internal nodes.
 Here is our new definition:

     type Link<T> = Option<Box<T>>;